liamzdenek/ferment-ai/memory-bank/progress.md

    - `Tool` (with `FileTool` and `CommandTool`): Tool interfaces
    - `Entrypoint` and `ExitPoint`: Starting and ending points for a virtual model

+3. **Runtime Components**: We have implemented the core runtime components:
+   - `Journal`: Central source of truth for the system (as a pure runtime component, not a Construct)
+   - `RuntimeModule`: Interface for runtime modules that bind to the journal
+   - `ModuleProcessor`: Processes constructs and creates runtime modules
+   - `HttpApplication`: HTTP API for the system

-3. **TypeScript Configuration**: We have configured TypeScript for the project, including module resolution and other compiler options.
+4. **TypeScript Configuration**: We have configured TypeScript for the project, including module resolution and other compiler options.

 4. **Dependencies**: We have installed the necessary dependencies, including:
    - `constructs`: AWS CDK constructs library